ndukachukz/rntest_rise/README.md

 After building the APK, you can easily locate the generated APK files using the file paths provided in the previous section:

 - For release APK: `rise/android/app/build/outputs/apk/release/app-release.apk`

-Remember to replace `rise` with the actual name of your project's directory.

 ---